-Historically, the family has functioned as a social institution that serves as the site of procreation and provider of the physical, financial and emotional needs that members cannot provide for themselves.
+Historically, the family has functioned as a social institution that serves as the site of procreation and provider of the physical, financial and emotional needs that individuals cannot provide for themselves.
 For many, the family is where we initially learn about the world around us, garner our world view and sense of self.
 It is where we can find a place to belong for a lifetime.
 In the sentiments of our former Family Division chair Dr. Cheryl Bordeaux, in a just world all people “are allowed to be a part of a loving, nurturing family” that is recognized and supported by society.

 The Family Division of SSSP is just that, a family!
-If your research, teaching or activism interests center issues related to families domestically or globally, we hope that you will consider becoming a part of our clan!
+If your research, teaching or activism interests center on issues related to families domestically or globally, we hope that you will consider becoming a part of our clan!

 Key Articles and Books for Learning More:

 Coontz, S. (2001).
 Historical Perspectives on Family Diversity.
 In S. J. Ferguson (Ed.), Shifting the Center: Understanding Contemporary Families (2nd ed., pp. 59-76).
 Mountain View: Mayfield.